Chrisjobling/Chrisjobling/README.md

 ### Here is what im working on! 👋

-- 🔭 I’m currently working on ...
-Improving knowledge of the AWS ecosystem
+- 🔭 I’m currently working at ...
+Salecycle
 - 🌱 I’m currently learning ...
-Go
+Go And AWS ecosystem